concur/developer.concur.com/api-reference/profile-beta/company.md

 ## <a name="get"></a>Get Company

-Each company in Profile is associated with a unique UUI.
-And your company JWT will limit the company you can query for.
+Each company in Profile is associated with a unique UUID.
+And your company access token will limit the company you can query for.
 You can use the following endpoint to lookup your company:

-    GET /profile-service/v1/me     (company JWT required)
+    GET /profile/v1/me     (access token required)

+Curl example:

+    curl -k -v -H "Authorization: Bearer $access-token" "https://$host/profile/v1/me"

 ### Company details